Flexible Bayesian Quantile Regression in Ordinal Models: Simulation Studies

 We next investigate model fitness at different quantiles since various choices of quantile $p_{0}$ may be interpreted as corresponding to a different link function.
-Besides, to illustrate the practical utility of FBQROR models, we also estimate the BQROR model using a modification of Algorithm~1 in \citet{Rahman-2016} -- by fixing the second cut-point and introducing a scale parameter in the model.
 Table~\ref{Table:Sim1Modelfit} presents the conditional log-likelihood, the Akaike information criterion or AIC \citep{Akaike-1974} and the Bayesian information criterion or BIC \citep{Schwarz-1978} for both the FBQROR and BQROR models.
-Higher conditional log-likelihood is preferable, while lower values of AIC/BIC indicates better fitting model.
-As seen from Table~\ref{Table:Sim1Modelfit}, the conditional log-likelihood for the FBQROR model is identical to the BQROR model at the median, but higher at the other two considered quantiles.
+Higher conditional log-likelihood is preferable, while lower values of AIC/BIC indicate a better model fit.
+As illustrated in Table~\ref{Table:Sim1Modelfit}, the conditional log-likelihood for the FBQROR model is identical to the BQROR model at the median, but higher at the other two considered quantiles.
 However, the FBQROR model has an extra shape parameter and so to rule out the possibility of higher log-likelihood arising due to additional parameters (i.e., overfitting), we compare the models using AIC and BIC.
 These two measures introduce different penalty terms to account for the number of model parameters.
 Based on AIC/BIC, there is strong evidence that the FBQROR model provides a better fit at the 25th and 75th quantiles, but there is some evidence in favor of BQROR model at the 50th quantile.
-The poorer fit at the first and third quartiles reflects the rigidity of the AL distribution, since $p_{0}=0.25$ ($0.75$) forces the AL distribution to be positively (negatively) skewed.
+The poor fit of the BQROR model at the first and third quartiles reflects the rigidity of the AL distribution, since $p_{0}=0.25$ ($0.75$) forces the AL distribution to be positively (negatively) skewed.